eiji03aero/memoria/TASKS.md

 ## WIP

 ## Todo
-- [ ] try to bounce ideas off of chat gpt
+- [ ] start implementing app
-    - what kind of feature would make it better app?
-- [ ] try wegic for ui design
+    - [ ] do a selection first
+        - what are the options?
+        - which one should i choose?

 - [ ] consider plan control
     - premium plan for user space
     - logic should reside in user space service